 Finally, I wanted special squares to represent the most important settlements in the game: Mother’s Heart in Nora territory, Song’s Edge in the Banuk, Free Heap and Pitchcliff with the Oseram, Meridian and Sunstone in Carja territory, and Sunfall in the west with the Shadow Carja.
 By ‘most important’ I also mean ‘settlements I particularly enjoyed and could find a good pattern for.’
 I thought about putting in squares for some of the other locations, side missions, and collectibles, but there is just so much to do in this game putting all of that in would just completely overcrowd the blanket.

 Picking the Squares

 I’ll get into why I picked the squares I did for each tribe as I go, so this is just the ‘how.’
 To start, I did what I always do when I’m ready to try something new: I bought a book.
-Namely, the Nook version of The Big Book of Granny Squares (not a sponsor).
+Namely, the Nook version of The Big Book of Granny Squares (note from the future: I do not recommend this book.
+It was not proofread and there are a lot of mistakes).
 The only negative review on it was that it had a lot of squares the reviewer had already seen.
 Well, I haven’t seen any squares before, so this sounded perfect.
 I went through every pattern in the book and marked the ones I thought would work for each tribe, and whittled it down from there.